- Can dachshunds go hiking?

 Many people think that hiking and camping with a dachshund is not a good idea.
 Because of their short legs, they give the appearance that they cannot go over obstacles and will get tired very fast.
-Although this is true in some way, dachshunds are a hunting breed, they love to go hiking in the outdoors and can walk faster and further than you may think.
+Although this is true in some ways, dachshunds are a hunting breed, they love to go hiking in the outdoors and can walk faster and further than you may think.

 Dachshunds love hiking and exploring!
 However, their short legs and long backs do pose some challenges, so they may not keep up with larger dogs.
-As you may know by now, dachshunds don’t seem to be aware of their size and think they are bigger than they really are.
+As you may know by now, dachshunds don’t seem to be aware of their size and think they are bigger than they are.
 This means that your dachshund won’t self-limit and will try to go over large obstacles or cross water streams that may be more than they can handle.
 You also must be aware that small dogs have to make twice the effort as larger dogs.
 So there are some considerations to take before hiking and camping with a dachshund.

 Use a leash to keep your dachshund close and in control